jtnguyen45/stardew-valley-tracker/README.md

 After you create your item, you will see options to **Edit** or **Delete** your item:
 ![](https://github.com/jtnguyen45/stardew-valley-tracker/blob/main/public/images/demo/itemDetail.png)

+Super simple app, with features to be added in the future.
+Happy farming!

 ## Next Steps
 - *Image Customization:* Allow users to upload their own images for items or bundles they create.